jamesp-epcc/run2.1i-scripts/README.md

  3. A list of the sensors that should be simulated by this job, separated by '^'.
 This argument must be quoted as the sensor names contain spaces.

  4. The number of processes that ImSim should use.
 This is currently always set to 4 for these jobs.

+ 5. The index of this job within the visit (in the range 0-51).

 Sometimes, if the instance catalogue does not contain any objects to be drawn onto any of the sensors, a job will produce no output.
 In this case the script creates a dummy output file.
 This is necessary because the grid middleware will generate an error if the output file does not exist, and this is not an error condition.